madebylydia/DisCapTy/docs/source/introduction.rst

 Subclasses of :py:obj:`discapty.Generator`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Any subclasses of :py:obj:`discapty.Generator` are considered to be `GENERATORS`.
-They can be used in `Challenges <discapty.Challenge>`, or directly, like this:
+They can be used in :py:obj:`Challenges <discapty.Challenge>`, or directly, like this:

 .. code-block:: python